 One of the most important aspects of game design is creating a believable word.
 Oddly, the more bizarre and incredible a game is, the more world building it requires to carry it all.
-Developer Ashtree Works understands this.
+Developer Asthree Works understands this.
 Which is why, despite the protagonist of Paradise Lost: First Contact being an alien plant, they still wanted to create a diverse cast of NPCs to round out the world.

 In their latest Kickstarter update, the devs revealed that their desire for diverse representation hasn’t been without its flaws.
 Most notably in the way their pixel sprite shaders have been reacting.
-After releasing a demo to backers at the end of the year, Ashtree noted that they planned to add new variations of male and female NPC characters.
+After releasing a demo to backers at the end of the year, Asthree noted that they planned to add new variations of male and female NPC characters.
 In addition to alternate hair and outfit styles the team was also keen to include more racial diversity to the secret bio-engineering facility their plant protagonist must escape.

 A Work In Progress